atsign-foundation/docs.atsign.com/content_dev/docs/sdk/java/getting-started/sharedkey.md

 ```

 ### Getting a SharedKey Self Example
-Getting a SharedKey that is shared by you and is sent to another atSign.
+Learn how to get a SharedKey that is shared by you and is sent to another atSign.
+The `sharedBy` atSign should be YOU, the person sending the data, while the `sharedWith` atSign should be the other atSign, the atSign you are sharing the data with.
 ```java
 // 1. establish constants
 String ROOT_URL = "root.atsign.org:64";